 We made a guide that gives some precise answers to help you get through banana carving, even if you are on a keto diet.

 Definitely not.
 To make regular banana pudding, you need sugar, flour, and banana puree.

 But don’t worry because just like I said in my latest post: Nothing beats keto.
 With just the proper substitutes, you can make your keto banana pudding, which is even more delicious than the regular one.

 If you are talking about a classic banana pudding one, you can call her Carb Bomb instead of Banana Pudding because it contains over40 grams per serving.

 About Keto Banana Pudding, I am happy to announce to you that it contains only 2g net carbs.

-Ingredients for the Keto Banana Pudding
+Ingredients in Keto Banana Pudding

 You won’t believe how few ingredients you will need to make this delicious keto banana pudding.